 NOTE: A minor in crisis may consent to the MCR services if they believe they are afflicted with an illness or disease and possess the physical and mental capacity to consent to care.
 La.
 R.S.
-40:1079.1(A).
-Unless otherwise stated by available legal documentation, an individual who is aged 18 years or older can individually consent to MCR services and does not need parental consent.
+1079.1(A).
+Unless otherwise stated by available legal documentation, a youth who is aged 18 years or older can individually consent to MCR services and does not need parental consent.
+Additionally, a person 18 years of age or older may refuse to consent to medical or surgical treatment as to their own person.
+La.
+R.S. § 40:1159.7.